Table of Contents

-The indication for surgery is supported by the presence of underlying conditions, such as hypotension and heart disease.
-The colon is affected by the occlusion of the arteries leading to ischemia, necrosis and consequently gangrene.
-The aim of surgery is to :
+The indication for surgery is supported by underlying conditions, such as hypotension and heart disease.
+The colon is affected by the occlusion of the arteries, leading to ischemia, necrosis, and, consequently, gangrene.
+Surgery is necessary to:

 - Remove tissues severely affected with ischemia (areas of necrosis)

-- Provide blood flow through the blocked vessels
+- Provide blood flow through the occluded vessels

-- Remove a stricture or narrowed part of the colon due to the scarring that causes vessel blockage.
+- Remove a stricture or narrowed part of the colon due to the scarring that causes vessel occlusion

 Complications of Ischemic Colitis